Doctoral Programme of Social and Behavioural Sciences - Admission Criteria and Instructions for Applicants

 Please, see general requirements also from: the Faculty of Social Sciences instructions on the applying for the right to study for doctoral degree.

-The board of the doctoral programme will process the applications and invite external experts to evaluate them.
+The doctoral programme steering group will process the applications and invite external experts to evaluate them.

 - Philosophy: Helena Siipi, helena.siipi(a)utu.fi